Equitable supply chains support small-scale farmers worldwide

 Olive Oil from the Holy Land

 In honor of our Jewish ancestry and our commitment to promoting peaceful coexistence, our olive oil comes from the Holy Land, supplied by farmers in both Palestine and Israel.
 Organic olive oil is what provides the velvety smoothness in Dr. Bronner’s Pure-Castile Soaps.

-In late 2006, we began sourcing 90% of our olive oil from Canaan Fair Trade, a company founded by Palestinians near the West Bank town of Jenin.
+In late 2006, we began sourcing 90% of our olive oil from Canaan, a company founded by Palestinians near the West Bank town of Jenin.
 Their objective was to improve the economic situation of olive farmers in the West Bank through fair trade with customers in the West, while promoting peaceful coexistence with Israel.
 Canaan works closely with the Palestine Fair Trade Association (PFTA) and now purchases oil from 1,700 smallholder members.
-Dr. Bronner’s helped Canaan plan for and fund the project’s organic and fair trade certification by the respected Swiss certifier IMO.
+Dr. Bronner’s helped Canaan plan for and fund the project’s organic and fair trade certification to the Fair for Life Programme.
 This boosted the project’s visibility and provided access to high-end markets in Europe and the U.S.

 In the past, the export of Palestine’s high-quality olive oil had been virtually impossible due to their landlocked situation and competition with subsidized and freely-traded oil from Mediterranean countries.
 But now, PFTA growers are guaranteed a minimum price to cover costs of production, and receive a combined organic and fair trade premium of 25%.
 Canaan donates additional funds for education, tree planting, and logistics projects.